craig382/wordle/README.md

 ### Row Hints
 - Click on "Row Hints" to toggle the row hints ON and OFF.
-- Each Row Hint shows the number of groups created by the human H or E (hard or easy) guess over the number of groups created by the bot, and W words remaining after the human guess.
+- Each Row Hint shows the % groups created by the human H (hard) or E (easy) guess over the % groups created by the bot, and W words remaining after the human guess.

 ### BOT RESULTS Table on the Stats Screen
-- Click on the column algorithm title (e.g. "Human" or "Bot Max Groups Easy") in the Stats screen BOT RESULTS table to change the results in that column to another algorithm.
+- Click on the column algorithm title (e.g. "Human" or "Bot Max % Groups Easy") in the Stats screen BOT RESULTS table to change the results in that column to another algorithm.

 ### Mikha Davids' original ReadMe.md continues below.